 Just think about it.
 The HDB concessionary housing loan interest rate is pegged at 0.1% above the CPF OA interest rate.
 The CPF OA interest rate has been 2.5% for the longest time.
 So effectively, those who opted for HDB loans would be paying 2.6% of interest rate for their housing loans.
 This is a lot of money considering the fact that housing loans offered by banks had drastically dropped to below 2.6% since the Great Financial Crisis.
 Currently, there are many different types of home loan packages in the market but essentially, most of them are way below 2%.

 Most Singaporeans are sold on the idea that HDB loan interest rate is very stable, thus this gives them a sense of security and peace of mind.
 Indeed, the interest rate has been very stable and is not subjected to market fluctuations.
-But the price that you have to pay can be hefty.
-Imagine taking a $400,000 HDB loan.
-The addition amount of CPF monies you have paid since 2008 could be at least $40,000 when compared to taking a bank loan.
+But the price that you have to pay [This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+To read the full content, please sign up as member.]

 Read my articles on HDB and property investments:

 - Managing your CPF proceeds from the sale of your HDB to build wealth

 - HDB: The thin fine line between Joint Tenancy and Tenancy-in-Common

 Not a member yet?
 You may sign up to become a member of SG Wealth Builder.
 The full benefits and privileges of SG Wealth Builder Membership: